atricore/josso-api-go/docs/ExternalOpenIDConnectRelayingPartyDTO.md

 NewExternalOpenIDConnectRelayingPartyDTOWithDefaults instantiates a new ExternalOpenIDConnectRelayingPartyDTO object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetAccountLinkagePolicy

+`func (o *ExternalOpenIDConnectRelayingPartyDTO) GetAccountLinkagePolicy() AccountLinkagePolicyDTO`

+GetAccountLinkagePolicy returns the AccountLinkagePolicy field if non-nil, zero value otherwise.

+### GetAccountLinkagePolicyOk

+`func (o *ExternalOpenIDConnectRelayingPartyDTO) GetAccountLinkagePolicyOk() (*AccountLinkagePolicyDTO, bool)`

+GetAccountLinkagePolicyOk returns a tuple with the AccountLinkagePolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAccountLinkagePolicy

+`func (o *ExternalOpenIDConnectRelayingPartyDTO) SetAccountLinkagePolicy(v AccountLinkagePolicyDTO)`

+SetAccountLinkagePolicy sets AccountLinkagePolicy field to given value.

+### HasAccountLinkagePolicy

+`func (o *ExternalOpenIDConnectRelayingPartyDTO) HasAccountLinkagePolicy() bool`

+HasAccountLinkagePolicy returns a boolean if a field has been set.

 ### GetActiveBindings